 The Upside of Unrequited

-Molly Peskin-Suso is 17 years old and has 26 crushes.
+Like Lara in To All the Boys I’ve Loved Before, Molly Peskin-Suso is a teen who falls in love easily—in fact, she’s 17 years old and has 26 crushes.
 Despite the urging of Cassie, her twin sister, Molly hasn’t acted on a single crush, fearing that she’ll be rejected due to her weight.
 When Cassie falls madly in love with Mina, her new girlfriend, Molly feels all alone.

 Luckily, Mina’s best friend is a hipster boy perfect for Molly.
 But rather than fall for the seemingly perfect boy, Molly develops a major crush on her coworker Reid, a chubby Tolkienist who’s definitely not part of the plan.